Initially approved by the Board of Trustees: 3-18-86

 (1) Step One – Administrative Consideration

-be administratively closed.
+will be administratively closed.

 (2) Step Two - Appeal to the Grievance Committee

 If the Step One discussions and subsequent decision are not satisfactory, or if an employee fails to receive a response within the designated ten (10) calendar days, the matter may be appealed to the Grievance Committee.
-Any request for a hearing shall be filed with the Director of Human Resources within ten (10) calendar days after receipt of the Step One decision or the expiration of the Step One time limit for response.
+Any request for a hearing shall be filed with the Associate Vice Chancellor of Human Resources within ten (10) calendar days after receipt of the Step One decision or the expiration of the Step One time limit for response.
 If no hearing request is filed within this period, the employee has no further right to an internal grievance procedure.

 The hearing request shall be written and shall set forth the nature of the grievance, against whom the grievance is directed, the employee’s specific grounds for requesting a hearing, and the identification of witnesses expected to testify.
 Grounds for a hearing request must be in accordance with Section II of this policy.